Charlie Kaufman: Continued film work and debut novel (2015–present)

 Kaufman's debut novel, Antkind, was released in July 2020.
 Kaufman said in 2016 that the novel was being written so as to be unfilmable, and is itself about "an impossible movie".
 In Antkind, film critic B. Rosenberg attempts to recall a three-month long stop-motion animation film that perished in a fire.
 Believing the film to be his last chance at achieving the respect and admiration of his peers, B. embarks on an absurdist journey that explores comedy, film theory, philosophy, and social commentary across Antkind's 706 pages.

 In January 2018, it was announced that Kaufman was working on writing and directing an adaptation of Iain Reid's 2016 novel I'm Thinking of Ending Things.
 In December 2018, it was announced that Brie Larson and Jesse Plemons were signed to co-star as the leads; the film was described as "the story of a woman's trip to a family farm that leads to an unexpected detour leaving her stranded, [and] a twisted mix of palpable tension, psychological frailty and sheer terror ensues."
 The project began filming in March 2019, with Jessie Buckley having replaced Larson, and Toni Collette and David Thewlis joining the cast, and was released on Netflix in September 2020 to positive reviews.

 In 2023, Kaufman directed his first short film, Jackals & Fireflies.
 Based on a poem by Eva H.D., who also portrays the lead character, the film was shot entirely on a Samsung Galaxy S22 smartphone by cinematographer Chayse Irvin.
 Kaufman has written a script about dreams for Ryan Gosling's production company and an adaptation of the novel The Memory Police that Reed Morano is slated to direct.
 In 2025, the script centered on dreams was revealed to be titled Later the War, based on Iddo Gefen's short story "Debby’s Dream House".
-Eddie Redmayne, Tessa Thompson, and Patsy Ferran are slated to star, with Kaufman directing.
+Channing Tatum (replacing Eddie Redmayne), Tessa Thompson, and Patsy Ferran are slated to star, with Kaufman directing; filming is set for 2027 in Cyprus.